Comp-Tech-Guy/No-Gaps/README.md

 4. Under your profile, click **“Open Folder”** which the folder path says *Roaming* in between.
 5. Inside that folder, open the `chrome` directory (create one if it doesn’t exist).
 7. Place the mod files inside the `chrome` folder.
+8. Create a new file called `userChrome.css`.
+9. Open a notepad or any editor and add this code `@import url("./No-Gaps-<put the version number said in the folder>/style.css");`
-9. Open `about:config` and search for `no-gap.mode-select` and click add button with number option selected and then set it to `0` (Compact Mode Only) or `1` (Both Compact and Non-Compact Mode).
+10. Open `about:config` and search for `no-gap.mode-select` and click add button with number option selected and then set it to `0` (Compact Mode Only) or `1` (Both Compact and Non-Compact Mode).
-10. Search for `no-gaps.remove-split-highlight` and click add button with boolean checked and then set it to `true` (to remove highlight when in split mode) or `false`.
+11. Search for `no-gaps.remove-split-highlight` and click add button with boolean checked and then set it to `true` (to remove highlight when in split mode) or `false`.
-11. Search for `no-gaps.remove-box-shadow` and click add button with boolean checked and then set it to `true` (to remove shadow emitted to the sidebar from the website border around) or `false`.
+12. Search for `no-gaps.remove-box-shadow` and click add button with boolean checked and then set it to `true` (to remove shadow emitted to the sidebar from the website border around) or `false`.
-12. If you don't get how to do it just see the bottom image.
+13. If you don't get how to do it just see the bottom image.

 Example image of setting up a config:<img width="996" height="70" alt="image" src="https://github.com/user-attachments/assets/06a2c5d5-0bd9-49e6-a93a-03b6f89eeab5" />
 1. Set the selection whether boolean, number or string